City-of-Helsinki/heatmapper/README.md

 # heatmapper

-A set of scripts for turning a dataset containing x- and y-coordinates and their respective weights/frequencies into a heatmap and publishing it on a geoserver.
+Scripts for turning a dataset containing x- and y-coordinates and their respective weights/frequencies into a heatmap and publishing it on a geoserver.
 Python to handle reading the data & constructing the heatmap GeoTiffs and bash for uploading the file to and communicating with geoserver via it's REST interface.

+Use by copying the data-csv into the same directory and then going `export USER=your_geoserver_username; export PASSWORD=your_geoserver_password; sh publisher.sh`.

 Original purpose is to visualize population density using a data set where each datum is a building with coordinates and number of residents living in it.